VA Loan Manufactured Home

 Why Finding a Lender Is Harder Than It Sounds

-Being VA-eligible doesn't mean every VA lender will help you.
+Being VA-eligible doesn’t mean every VA lender will help you.
 The VA sets minimum standards.
 But individual lenders can layer on their own restrictions, called overlays.
-For manufactured homes, many VA lenders apply overlays that effectively exclude the product entirely.
-They won't do the loan regardless of how strong your credit is or how solid the property is.
+For manufactured homes, many VA lenders apply overlays that effectively exclude the product.
+They won’t do the loan regardless of how strong your credit is or how solid the property is.

 “The biggest misconception I see with VA manufactured home loans is that buyers think getting denied by one lender means the VA program won’t work for them.
 That’s rarely true.
 The issue is almost always the lender’s own policies, not the borrower’s situation.
 Finding the right lender is the job.
 The VA program itself is solid for the right property.”

-Reed Letson, Owner, Elevation Mortgage
+— Reed Letson, Owner, Elevation Mortgage

-VA vs. Conventional Financing for Manufactured Homes — side-by-side comparison for eligible borrowers
+VA vs. Conventional Financing for Manufactured Homes

 Feature VA Loan Conventional Loan